San Narciso, Zambales: History

 The Municipality of San Narciso was founded in the early part of 18th century.
 The migrants from the Ilocandia arrived in the area and established their settlement in Alusiis which was the first name of the pueblo that later became San Narciso.

 San Narciso became the official name of the town by a Royal Decree issued by the Spanish Governor General Narciso Claveria and Archbishop Jose Soque on February 12, 1846.

 The people of San Narciso participated in the Philippine Revolution against Spain.
 When the Katipunan was organized by Andres Bonifacio and sent his representatives to San Narciso, many prominent men of the town became members.
 Pantaleon Dumlao became the head of the local organization.

 Geography

 San Narciso is located in a relatively flat plain.
 West of the town is the South China Sea and to the east is bordered by the Sto.
 Tomas river are the Zambales Mountain Ranges.
 Average elevation is 3.6 m above sea level and the highest elevation is 800 m above sea level.

 It is 41 km from Iba, 37 km from Olongapo, and 163 km from Manila.
+It is between San Antonio and San Felipe on the Olongapo–Bugallon Road.